Attention Capture: The structure of dynamic information

-We first introduce a special class of information structures which play a crucial role for analyzing feasible distributions over stopping times.
+We introduce a special class of information structures which will play a crucial role for analyzing feasible distributions over stopping times.

-\begin{definition} Dynamic information structure $I$ is \emph{full-revelation with deterministic continuation beliefs} if there exists a deterministic belief path $(\mu^C_t)_t \in \Delta(\Theta)^{\mathcal{T}}$ such that for any $H_t$ which realizes with positive probability, \begin{enumerate} \item[(i)] Continuation beliefs follow the belief path $(\mu^C_t)_t$ and stopping beliefs are full-revelation:
+\begin{definition}[Full revelation with deterministic continuation beliefs] $I$ is \emph{full-revelation with deterministic continuation beliefs} if there exists a deterministic belief path $(\mu^C_t)_t \in \Delta(\Theta)^{\mathcal{T}}$ such that for any $H_t$ which realizes with positive probability, \begin{enumerate} \item[(i)] Continuation beliefs follow the belief path $(\mu^C_t)_t$ and stopping beliefs are full-revelation:

 \item[(ii)] Recommendations are obedient: for each $t$, DM prefers to continue at history $H_t = (\mu^C_s)_{s \leq t}$ and stop at $H_t = (\mu_0,\mu^C_1, \ldots \mu^C_{t-1},\delta_{\theta})$. \end{enumerate} \end{definition}